hbish/conf-perf-testing-crypto-exchange/slides/02-boring-bits.md

 ---
 <!-- note
-- Now lets take a look at the a typical exchange architecture
+- Now lets take a look at a typical exchange architecture

 - This is a extremely simplified view of how a crypto exchange works